salomaoalves/salomaoalves.github.io/_posts/2020-12-30-machine-learning.md

 ## [Fraud Detection](https://github.com/salomaoalves/DataScience_MachineLearning/tree/main/FraudDetection)
 Using R and data about clicks (in ads), I did a ML script to predict click fraud in companies advertising online. *Proposed by Data Science Academy*

-First, munging the data (drop na data, data type transformation, replace feature values and delete column).
+First, munging the data (drop na values, data type transformation, replace feature values and delete column).
 Then a feature selection using `randomForest` function is done, followed by a machine learning algorithms (SVM and Random Forest).